vl-pixel00/ACLED_Extraction_NLP/README.md

 ## Abstract

-This repository contains the implementation of my master's dissertation project investigating the application of natural language processing techniques for automated conflict event extraction from ACLED (Armed Conflict Location & Event Data Project) narratives.
-The research explores the efficacy of fine-tuned large language models in structured data extraction from unstructured conflict reporting, with a specific focus on Eastern Europe, Central Europe, and the Baltic States.
+This repository contains the implementation of my master's dissertation project investigating the application of natural language processing techniques for automated conflict event extraction from ACLED data using state-of-the-art machine learning approaches.

 **Base Model**: Llama 3.2 1B Instruct (4-bit quantised)